lfex/ltest/README.rst

 Creating Unit Tests
 -------------------

-lunit is entirely macro-based. lunit uses LFE to parse the Erlang macros in the eunit header file.
+ltest is entirely macro-based. ltest uses LFE to parse the Erlang macros in the eunit header file.
 It also provides its own header file which defines macros whose main purpose is to wrap the eunit macros in a more Lispy form.

-lunit also provides a syntactic sugar macro for defining tests: ``deftest``.
+ltest also provides a syntactic sugar macro for defining tests: ``deftest``.
 Instead of writing something like this for your unit tests:

 .. code:: cl